dhruvkaravadiya/vidly-movie-api-backend/README.md

 | POST         | /api/rentals      | Add a new rental.                   |
 | PUT          | /api/rentals/:id  | Update details of a rental.        |
 | DELETE       | /api/rentals/:id  | Delete a rental.                    |

+### Authentication

+For authentication, the application uses JSON Web Tokens (JWT) to ensure secure user access to various endpoints.

+### Contributing

+Contributions to this project are greatly appreciated.
+If you would like to contribute, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`
+3. Make your changes and commit them: `git commit -m "Add your message here"`
+4. Push your changes to your fork: `git push origin feature-name`
+5. Create a pull request to the original repository.

+### License

+This project is licensed under the MIT License.
+For more details, refer to the [LICENSE](LICENSE) file.

+### Contact

+For questions or inquiries, feel free to contact [your-name] at [your-email].
+We appreciate your interest and look forward to your feedback.

+---

+Remember to replace `[your-name]` and `[your-email]` with your actual name and email address.
+This will complete the sections you provided and offer users more information about authentication, contributing, licensing, and how to get in touch with you.